 Jellyfish tattoos symbolize resilience, adaptability, grace, and tranquility.
 They represent strength in overcoming challenges, a connection to the ocean, or the mystery of the unknown.
 These tattoos can also reflect intuition, sensitivity, and personal growth.

-What Jellyfish Tattoos Symbolize
+Symbolism Behind Jellyfish Tattoos

 Resilience and Adaptability: Jellyfish live in many different ocean environments.
 This ability to adapt and survive symbolizes strength and flexibility.
 A jellyfish tattoo can remind you of your ability to handle changes and challenges.